 - A Train (Denton County Transportation Authority): Service between Denton and Carrollton, Texas

-- O-Train (Ottawa, Ontario, Canada): Service between the Bayview and Greenboro stations
+- O-Train (Ottawa, Ontario, Canada): Service between the Bayview and Greenboro stations, Ontario

-- Sonoma-Marin Area Rail Transit (under development): Will ultimately provide service between Larkspur (San Francisco Bay Area, Marin County) and Cloverdale, 70 miles north in Sonoma County.
+- Sonoma-Marin Area Rail Transit (under development): Service between Larkspur (San Francisco Bay Area, Marin County) and Cloverdale, California

 MetroRail – Austin, TX (6 minutes 44 seconds)